dkw-aau/KG2PG/REPRODUCIBILITY.md

 ## For Your Reproducibility Report

-### If you have 32GB RAM:

-**Suggested statement:**

-> "Successfully reproduced the following experiments on commodity hardware (32GB RAM):
-> - Running Example - Validates algorithm correctness
-> - DBpedia 2020 - Large-scale real-world dataset
-> - Bio2RDF Clinical Trials - Domain-specific dataset
->
-> These reproductions validate the paper's core claims about the transformation algorithm and its real-world applicability.
-Full reproduction of DBpedia 2022 experiments requires 64GB+ RAM as stated in the paper (256GB machine used)."

-### If you have 64GB+ RAM:

-**Suggested statement:**

-> "Successfully reproduced all paper experiments including DBpedia 2022 datasets.
-Results match paper metrics within acceptable variance (±5%)."

 ### Why some datasets need more RAM:

 - DBpedia 2022 is **significantly larger** than DBpedia 2020